orion-tran/filter8/README.md

 ## Usage
 Once Filter8 is installed, you can start enjoying the 8-bit themed web browsing experience.
 Follow these simple steps:
 1. Click on the Filter8 extension icon in the Chrome toolbar.
 2. Press the logo to toggle on and off.
-If the status indicated `deadlocked` restart the page, or open a website (doesn't work on new tabs)
+The extension doesn't work on chrome:// pages (new tabs included).
+3. Adjust the slider to change how pixelated images become when toggled.
-3. Browse your favorite websites and watch as they transform into pixelated masterpieces.
+4. Browse your favorite websites and watch as they transform into pixelated masterpieces.

 Feedback and Support